 Mature student applicants are still required to provide transcripts of marks for previously completed studies.

 If you qualify for admission, you can be admitted full-time on probation with a reduced course load to a maximum of 24 credits.
 Upon successfully completing the 24 credits and having cleared academic probation, you are eligible for a full 30 credit-load status.
-Documentation on all prior education is required.

 If you completed or are currently completing studies outside of Canada, you must submit official transcripts of your studies directly to Nipissing University to be considered for admission.
 High School transcripts or certificates not presented in English must be accompanied by certified English translations.